EvanSkiStudios/GMC-JAM-43_Starship-Elemental/README.txt

 ================= STORY =========================================
 =================================================================
 Earth is being invaded by an alien swarm!
 Their is only one hope!
-Launch the- Wait is that a racoon?!
+Launch the- Wait... is that a raccoon?!
 Blast your way through waves of enemies!
 Use the smartbombs to ANNIHILATE your enemies!
 Can you save the world?